 Infectious mononucleosis is an illness caused by a viral infection.
 It is commonly called mononucleosis, or "mono."
 Mononucleosis is most often caused by the Epstein-Barr virus.
 In some cases, it is caused by other viruses.

 Mononucleosis has been nicknamed the "kissing disease."
 This is because Epstein-Barr virus commonly is transmitted during kissing.
 However, sneezes and coughs also can transmit the virus.

-Mononucleosis typically occurs the first time a person is infected with Epstein-Barr virus.
+Once a person is infected with Epstein-Barr virus, the virus remains in that person's body for the rest of his life.
+Mononucleosis typically occurs when a person first is infected with Epstein-Barr virus.
 But infection with Epstein-Barr virus does not always cause mononucleosis.
 It often causes only a mild illness or no illness at all.

 The first symptoms of mononucleosis typically include: